nevdelap/ned/README.md

                         --no-match to show filenames without matches
     -F, --no-filenames  don't show filesnames
     -l, --line-numbers-only
-                        (not yet implemented) show only line numbers containing matches. use with -v --no-match to show line numbers without matches
+                        (in progress) show only line numbers containing matches. use with -v --no-match to show line numbers without matches
     -L, --no-line-numbers
-                        (not yet implemented) don't show line numbers -C, --context LINES (not yet implemented) show LINES lines around each match. is the same as specifying both -B --before and -A --after with the same LINES. use without -w --whole-files
+                        (in progress) don't show line numbers
-    -B, --before LINES  (not yet implemented) show LINES lines before each match. use without -w --whole-files
+    -C, --context LINES (in progress) show LINES lines around each match. is the same as specifying both -B --before and -A --after with the same LINES. use without -w --whole-files -B, --before LINES  (in progress) show LINES lines before each match. use without -w --whole-files
-    -A, --after LINES   (not yet implemented) show LINES lines after each match. use without -w --whole-files
+    -A, --after LINES   (in progress) show LINES lines after each match. use without -w --whole-files
     -R, --recursive     recurse
     -l, --follow        follow symlinks
         --include GLOB  match only files that match GLOB